MicrosoftDocs/power-pages-docs/power-pages-docs/admin/migrate-enhanced-data-model.md

 > [!IMPORTANT]
 > - This feature is a preview feature.
 > - [!INCLUDE [preview-tags](../includes/cc-preview-features-definition.md)]
-> - Websites created from one of the below templates are not supported for migration.
+> - Websites created from one of the below templates are supported for migration.
         1. Blank page <br>
         2. Starter layout 1 <br>
         3. Starter layout 2 <br>